-The foods we eat, the beverages we drink and age itself work against our teeth, causing discoloration over time.
-Teeth can become yellow due to stains — both deep and surface-level — as well as other causes that aren't always under our control.
-Whether the discoloration is due to staining or other factors, several over-the-counter (OTC) products can improve tooth colour, and your dentist can also offer preventative advice on how to whiten yellow teeth.
+When brushing twice a day and flossing doesn't help improve your yellow teeth, it's time to consider other options.
+Teeth become yellow due to stains – both deep and surface-level – as well as other causes that sometimes aren't under our control.
+Whether the discolouration is due to staining or other factors, several over-the-counter (OTC) products can improve tooth colour, and your dentist can also offer preventative advice on how to whiten yellow teeth.

 What Causes Yellow Teeth?

-Although coffee and cigarettes leave stains on your teeth, thin tooth enamel also makes teeth look yellow.
-Tooth enamel is the hard surface of your teeth, and underneath it is a pale brown substance called dentin.
-Thick enamel looks white, but thin enamel allows dentin tones to show through, making teeth look yellow.
+Although coffee and cigarettes leave stains on your teeth over time, thin tooth enamel also makes teeth look yellow.
+Tooth enamel is the hard, white surface of your teeth, and underneath it is a pale brown substance called dentin.
+Thick enamel looks white, but thin enamel allows dentin tones to show through, making teeth look yellow from the outside.
 Enamel naturally wears thin as people age, but acids from food and drink such as sour sweets, oranges and fizzy drinks also thin the enamel by eroding its surface.
 Dr. Mervyn Druian, spokesperson for the British Dental Association, says that even fizzy vitamin supplements weaken your teeth.

-Saliva neutralizes acid and washes it away, but people suffering from dry mouth miss out on this protective effect.
-For example, when people breathe through their mouths, it can prevent saliva from moisturizing the mouth — putting them at risk of developing thin tooth enamel.
+Saliva neutralises acid and washes it away, but people suffering from dry mouth miss out on this protective effect.
+For example, children who breathe through their mouths due to blocked nasal passages can prevent saliva from moisturising the mouth when it's closed – putting them at risk of developing thin tooth enamel.

 Preventing Yellow Teeth